Frequently Asked Questions

 - What is Simply Social?

-- A vibrant and active social club for singles and couples who want to go places, do
+- A vibrant and active social club for people who want to go places and do

-things and get together.
+things together.
 It is one club within a national association and

 covers a wide geographical area centred around Bristol and Bath.
 Just for

 the record - it is NOT a dating agency or singles club.

 - The Association of IVCs has been going since 1947.
 IVC in Bristol was established in 1964, the name was changed to Simply Social in March 2015, we are still a member of the IVCs association.
 This means we have a track record - not 'here today, gone tomorrow'.